rainmanjam/rainmanjam/README.md

 📫🤝 Connect
 Let's connect for collaborations and discussions on technology solutions.
 Exploring innovative ways to contribute to your organization's success.

-* 🌍  I'm based in Portland OR
+* 🌍  I'm based in Portland, OR
 * ✉️  You can contact me at [rainmanjam@gmail.com](mailto:rainmanjam@gmail.com)

 ### Skills